Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/usage.md

 ## Program Counter (PC)

-The self-test for PC checks whether a &#39;stuck-at&#39; condition is present in the PC register.
+The self-test for PC checks whether a stuck-at condition is present in the PC register.
-The &#39;stuck at&#39; condition causes register bit to remain at logic 0 or logic 1.
+The stuck-at condition causes register bit to remain at logic 0 or logic 1.
 Code execution should be stopped if this error condition is detected.

 The self-test for PC calls multiple functions in predefined order and verifies that each function